-A New Approach to Treating to Dementia
+A New Approach to Treating Dementia

 Due to the rise in longevity over the past few decades, dementia is now the most common cause of intellectual decline in the older population.